 Do you like to think, solve problems and explore new ideas?
 Are you interested in the latest scientific discoveries, great works of literature or understanding human thought and behavior?
 Have you ever wondered about the philosophical, historical or artistic traditions of your own culture or other cultures?
 Do you like to express yourself through writing, speaking or the arts?
 If you answered “yes” to any of these questions, then the A.A. or A.S. degree in Liberal Arts and Science may be right for you.
 Exposure to the academic disciplines within the Liberal Arts and Science degree programs provides students with the broad foundational knowledge needed to move directly into the workforce or transfer to a bachelor’s degree program at a four-year college or university.

-With an increasing number of students looking to continue their studies and receive a bachelor’s degree, many students will start their coursework at MCC because of its high-quality instruction and more affordable tuition and fees.
-MCC has developed excellent relationships with our neighboring college and university partners to ensure that our graduates are able to transfer the maximum number of credits.
+With an increasing number of students looking to continue their studies and receive a bachelor’s degree, many students will start their coursework at Manchester because of its high-quality instruction and more affordable tuition and fees.
+Manchester has developed excellent relationships with our neighboring college and university partners to ensure that our graduates are able to transfer the maximum number of credits.

-Whatever your plans, the entire MCC professional community—its faculty, staff and support areas—is committed to preparing our students to succeed in the classroom, in the workplace and in society.
+Whatever your plans, the entire CT State Manchester professional community—its faculty, staff and support areas—is committed to preparing our students to succeed in the classroom, in the workplace and in society.

 Liberal Arts and Science Program Coordinator